-South Dakota is a sparsely populated, rugged state that has several incredibly beautiful places for tourists to travel to or for a permanent move.
+Cities in South Dakota are sparsely populated and the rugged state that has several incredibly beautiful places for a permanent move.
 First of all, the Badlands National Park is one of the most scenic places in the United States.
-In the rugged landscape of the Badlands, you are likely to see animals such as bighorn sheep, coyotes, pronghorn, and eagles.
+In the rugged landscape of the Badlands, you are likely to see animals such as bighorn sheep, coyotes, pronghorn and eagles.
 Also, the Black Hills area in the southwest part of the state is a fabulous destination with lots of events and attractions.
 The hills are of great religious importance to local American Indian tribes, and Mount Rushmore is located within the Black Hills.